mateusdn/mateusdn/README.md

-Detail-oriented IT trainee with experience in Microsoft 365, AD, and Help Desk operations.
-Holds degrees in Computer Science and Game Development, with a focus on cybersecurity.
+Detail-oriented IT trainee with experience in Microsoft 365, AD, and Help Desk operations with a focus on cybersecurity.
+Holds degrees in Computer Science and Game Development.

-## Dados:
+## Projects:
 * <a href="https://github.com/mateusdn/tableau-aircraft/tree/main">Dashboard Tableau</a>

 ## Infra: